justinian/jsix/README.md

   temporarily) in some places to allow me to play around with the related hardware.

+A note on the name: This kernel was originally named Popcorn, but I have since discovered that the Popcorn Linux project is also developing a kernel with that name, started around the same time as this project.
+So I've renamed this kernel jsix (Always styled _jsix_ or `j6`, never capitalized) as an homage to L4, xv6, and my wonderful wife.

 ## Building

-Popcorn uses the [Ninja][] build tool, and generates the build files for it with a custom tool called [Bonnibel][].
+jsix uses the [Ninja][] build tool, and generates the build files for it with a custom tool called [Bonnibel][].
 Bonnibel requires [Python 3][] and can be downloaded with `pip`: